ultraio/diablo-chain-setup/README.md

 diablo-france-1# journalctl -u nodeos_producer -f
 ```

+### 4. Bootup

-4- Run `bootup.sh` to create account, deploy system contracts, etc. on the blockchain.
+Run `bootup.sh` to create account, deploy system contracts, etc. on the blockchain.
 All producers but the first one should produce blocks as well.
 The first producer name should be changed then the producer shoud be restarted to produce blocks again.
 ```
 diablo-france-1# cd /root/nodeos-bootstrap